iandonaldson/wordPredict/README.md

 ui.R and server.R - code for the the wordPredict app

-index.R - a script to create an index (a file called "predictors" is required by the app and spotTest.R)
+index.R - a script to create an index - see file called "predictors"

+predictors - saved ngram tables produced by index.R and used by the app and spotTest.R)

 spotTest.R - example uses of the index and predictNextWord function